nicomace/testDeFi/_pages/positions.md

 ## Lend & borrow status
-Due to risks inherent to CLMM, that we cover in Risk (LINK ATTACHED), I chose to leverage my capital borrowing stablecoins on Aave for example.
+Due to inherent risks to CLMM (covered here: [Risk Overview](/testDeFi/project/risk/)), I chose to leverage my capital borrowing stablecoins on Aave for example.
 Excepts protocol risk (small as Aave is a well-audited, structured and large protocol), the major risk that can occurs is liquidation.
 A healthy LTV would prevent major liquidations as we faced early on the 10th of October.

 Rather than checking manually borrowing protocols, the following view aims to centralize all borrowing positions.